Editor’s note: Heather is a non-autistic neurodivergent ally to autistic people who has been working as an autistic ally for many years.

 A few things I have discovered in my advocacy work: it’s not always as simple as just saying, “ABA is bad and speech therapy and occupational therapy are good.”
 Here are the reasons:

-- Some therapists who don’t bill as ABA use ABA
+- Many, if not most, therapists who don’t bill as ABA use the same techniques and may actually be more harmful

 What aspects of therapy are wrong?